-Curbside recycling (residential) for Onondaga County in 2011, at 37,700 tons was approximately 2% lower than 2010.
-Commercial and business recycling, at 510,000 tons, is approximately 12,000 tons higher than 2012, an increase of 2% (note: commercial data are reported voluntarily and are sometimes estimated; therefore, data are not necessarily accurate).
+Curbside recycling (residential) for Onondaga County in 2012, at 38,227 tons was some 467 tons higher than 2011 (37,760).
+Commercial and business recycling, at 551,700 tons, is approximately 3,800 tons higher than 2011 (note: commercial data are reported voluntarily and are sometimes estimated; therefore, data are not necessarily accurate).
 While these numbers are not significantly different from 2010, they are quite different from years past, where curbside recycling reached over 40,000 tons and commercial reached over 600,000 tons.

-There are multiple factors that contribute to the losses from the early 2000s, however the single most important factor has been the recent struggling economy and tightening of budgets nationwide, which caused consumers to buy less and many companies to scale back business - resulting in less material that required recycling.
-In addition, the decrease in recycling is indicative of some larger general trends, such as the decrease in newspaper and magazine use due to online news options, resulting in less subscriptions and therefore less papers printed.3 Not only is the amount of papers printed decreasing, but so is the actual size of newspapers.
+There are multiple factors that contribute to the losses from the early 2000's, including the following:

+- The single most important factor has been the recent struggling economy and tightening of budgets nationwide, which caused consumers to buy less and many companies to scale back business resulting in less material that required recycling. - The decrease in newspaper and magazine use due to continued growth of online news options, resulting in fewer subscriptions and therefore fewer papers printed.
+Not only is the amount of papers printed decreasing, but so is the actual size of newspapers.
 There are less pages printed due to less advertising (because of a loss in readership), as well as a drop in classified pages as more people use online sites to sell items, services or search for jobs.
-"Thinwalling" is also a global trend, where the materials used to create certain packaging, such as plastic water bottles, aluminum cans and a wide variety of other consumer product containers are thinner and therefore weigh less.
-These trends result in less material generated that could ultimately be recycled.